logzio/logz-docs/_source/logzio_collections/_log-sources/openvas.md

 Still in the same configuration file, replace the placeholders to match your specifics.

-* Replace the filepath placeholder `<<filepath-to-openvas-reports` with the file path to the folder where you’ll be keeping your OpenVAS reports.
+* Replace the filepath placeholder `<<FILEPATH-TO-OPENVAS-REPORTS>>` with the file path to the folder where you’ll be keeping your OpenVAS reports.
 For example, `/home/kali/Downloads/Filebeat_read/*.csv` will look for any file with a csv extension under that path.

 * {% include log-shipping/replace-vars.html token=true %}